DEFRA/cyltfr/spatial-data-loader/scripts/load_scripts/README.md

 # Instructions for loading long term flood risk spatial data subset.

-# TO DO - Review and refactor before publishing as open source.

 # Install gdal 1.11 to allow file geodatabases to be read.
 Ubuntu 14.04 software repositories only
 # provide access to gdal 1.10 so gdal 1.11 has to be compiled from source.
 For convenience,
 # the Amazon S3 ltfri bucket contains a gdal 1.11 debian package created by compiling gdal 1.11 from